Fleas: What You Need to Know

 Monthly treatments have largely replaced sprays, powders, dips, and flea collars that were mainstays of years past.
 If desired, some insecticidal sprays and shampoos can be safely applied in combination with monthly treatments.
 Ask your veterinarian to be sure these pesticides are safe when used in conjunction with monthly topical or oral medications.
 Always make sure to read labels carefully and heed all directions and warnings!
 And never use a canine flea product on a cat!

-Judicious use of the most effective monthly treatments will eventually eliminate flea infestations over time.
+Judicious, consistent use of the most effective treatments will eventually eliminate flea infestations over time.
 To speed up the process, you can also use indoor and outdoor insecticides to kill off fleas around the home.
 Similarly, thorough washing of pet bedding and vacuuming carpets and upholstery will help remove many immature flea stages before they can turn into adults that jump onto your pet.

-Most pets have no side effects when monthly treatments are applied correctly.
+Most pets have no side effects when flea treatments are used correctly.
 If you’re worried about using man-made chemicals, ask your vet about “natural” flea control.
 But be warned, some so-called natural products are much less effective and can in some cases be more toxic than their man-made counterparts.

 This article has been reviewed by a Veterinarian.